 What to expect once your registration is complete:

 The appointed Administrator for your organisation will receive credentials for both live and training sites, along with a welcome pack providing guidance on how to use the training site.
 Further guidance can also be found on this website in the Claimant Representative and Compensator sections.

 Please also take time to:

 - Learn the responsibilities of a Portal Administrator

 - Ensure that all your Claims Handlers are suitably trained in the use of the Portal and have an understanding of the MoJ Pre-action Protocols using the Portal training site which mirrors the functionality of the live site.

-As Administrator it’s important for you to keep your Organisation Portal ID and Administrator User ID safe.
+As Administrator it is important for you to keep your Organisation Portal ID and Administrator User ID safe.
 Without this you cannot log in.

 Do not share your Administrator User ID or Password.
 It is a breach of the Claims Portal User Agreement to share your log in details (credentials) with another User.